The Oxfordshire Branch provides help and support to those people affected by Motor Neurone Disease in the area through two main groups.

-A support group known as the Family and Friends Group meets regularly, usually at the Holiday Inn, Peartree Roundabout, Oxford.
+A support group known as the Family and Friends Group meets regularly, usually at Abingdon and Banbury and also occasionally at the Holiday Inn, Peartree Roundabout, Oxford.
 People with MND, their family, friends and carers find a warm welcome at the meetings which include a short talk on subjects of interest.
 There is always plenty of time to share experiences and socialise over a cup of tea.

 Association Visitors, the Regional Adviser from the National Association, committee members of the Oxfordshire Branch, staff from the Motor Neurone Disease Care Centre in Oxford, and other local health specialists often attend and there is time to talk privately about concerns.

 For further details, please contact our Family and Friends Group Co-ordinator via our Branch Secretary.